Skip to content

 Carmine is found in food and cosmetics

-Now I would like to show you how you can find consumer goods with carminic acid among the ingredients.
+Now I would like to show you how you can find consumer products with carminic acid among the ingredients.
 To do this, it is first advisable to know the common names.
-Common terms for the red, animal dye are above all:
+Common terms for the red, animal dye are mainly:

 • Carmine